What is marketing communications strategy?

 For one, there were no “influencers” and “bloggers” in the 1990s.
-You pitched journalists in the mainstream media and hoped they would mention you in their newspapers, radio stations and TV shows.
+Marketing campaigns were about pitching journalists in the mainstream media and hoped they would mention you in their newspapers, radio stations, and TV shows.

 Today, however, anyone with an audience can be a “press target”.
 A small blogger with a few thousand engaged followers is as legitimate a target as a big publication with a large but disengaged audience.

 Your search for press targets should take this into account.